cjjossart/mycosnp-bwa-reference/README.md

 gf help mycosnp-bwa-reference
 ```

-Execute the workflow with a command similar to:
+Execute the workflow with a command similar to the following.
+Be sure to replace the `/path/to/reference/..` with your reference sequence:

 ```
 gf --log-level debug run mycosnp-bwa-reference \
     -o ./output \
     -n test-mycosnp-bwa-reference \
-    --in.reference_sequence /scicomp/reference/mdb-references/candida-auris_clade-i_B8441_GCA_002759435.2.fasta
+    --in.reference_sequence /path/to/reference/candida-auris_clade-i_B8441_GCA_002759435.2.fasta
 ```

 Alternatively, to execute the workflow on an HPC system, you must first set the DRMAA library path environment variable.
 For example: